shanesturrock/bioit/docs/Installation.md

 ## Install a standard CentOS 7 environment

+After a minimal install you should install the MATE Desktop since that will be needed for users.

+    yum -y groupinstall "Mate Desktop"
+    yum -y install firefox libreoffice

 Once installed and all updates applied, EPEL needs to be installed by running the following:

     yum -y install epel-release